Ray + RAGEN¶

-Under the hood RAGEN uses verl for Reinforcement Learning and Ray for ditributed training.
+Under the hood RAGEN uses verl for Reinforcement Learning and Ray for distributed training.

-Before submitted disributed training runs, make sure to create a fleet with a placement set to cluster.
+Before running a distributed task, make sure to create a fleet with placement set to cluster (can be a managed fleet or an SSH fleet).

 If you want to use Ray with dstack, you have to first run a Ray cluster.